hotei/markdownServer/README-markdownServer.md

 </html>
 ```

 Go makes this embarrasingly simple.
 It's only 90 lines of code.
+The real magic
+happens in Russ Ross's blackfriday or in the go net/http library.
+My contribution
+is just a little glue.

 Still, it works well and it may serve as an example
 for those just getting started with go.
 I also use it